renaudcerrato/FloatingSearchView/README.md

 ## Other

-Since the implementation tries to focus on core logic instead of business logic as much as possible, common features like *"tap to clear"*, *"speech to text"* or *"loading progress"* are voluntarily **NOT** built-in.
-They be easily implemented using menu items as seen in the [sample](https://github.com/renaudcerrato/FloatingSearchView/blob/master/sample/src/main/java/com/mypopsy/floatingsearchview/MainActivity.java).
+Since the implementation tries to focus on core logic instead of business logic as much as possible, common features like *"tap to clear"*, *"speech to text"* or *"loading progress"* are voluntarily **NOT** built-in because they can be easily implemented using menu items as seen in the [sample](https://github.com/renaudcerrato/FloatingSearchView/blob/master/sample/src/main/java/com/mypopsy/floatingsearchview/MainActivity.java).

 # Styling